jthoma74/SER321_Assignments/Assignments/Assignment_4/Activity2/README.md

 [etc...]
 The program can handle more than 3 peers

+NOTES:

-At the end of the game (after someone has won), everyone switches back to chat-mode and is able to restart a game by hitting "start"
+** At the end of the game (after someone has won), everyone switches back to chat-mode and is able to restart a game by hitting "start"
-If one peer lags on this, just hit "enter" on their console.
+    If one peer lags, or doesn't receive this message to send "start", just hit the enter-key on their console. **

+** Each peer can only answer ONCE.
+Even if it says "try again" **

 ===============
 PYTHON LISTENER